jitsi/jitsi-videobridge/doc/last-n.md

 were the "dominant speaker".

 To enable lastN and dominant speaker switching, a few things must happen.
-First, when allocating video channels for a client on the Jitsi Videobridge, the "last-n" value of the video channel must be set to a non zero number.
+First, when allocating video channels for a client on the Jitsi Videobridge, the "last-n" value of the video channel must >= 0.
 Secondly, a data channel must be established between the client and the Jitsi Videobridge.
-Third, the focus must include rtp-hdrtext extension (RFC3550) in the jingle session-init stanzas sent to the client.
+Third, the client must implement the client-to-mixer audio level RTP header extension (RFC6464) and the focus must forward them to the videobridge.
 The Jitsi Videobridge uses this RTP header extension data to determine the current dominant speaker.

 # Client Side Events
 Clients will receive events over the data channel from the Jitsi Videobridge whenever there is a change in